G00410483/EmergingTechnologies/README.md

 # 🤖 ELIZA Chatbot

 ## **Overview**
 The **ELIZA Chatbot** is a web-based conversational program inspired by Joseph Weizenbaum's early natural language processing model.
-It simulates human-like conversation by analyzing user input and responding with dynamic, pre-programmed responses.
+It simulates human-like conversations by analyzing user input and responding with dynamic, pre-programmed responses.
+Designed with a modern interface and interactive capabilities, ELIZA offers an engaging user experience.

-This project includes:
-- A stylish, responsive interface.
-- Regex-based input parsing.
-- Context-aware responses for a more interactive experience.

 ---